eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/adoption-view/intro.md

 [![Dataspace Roles](/img/knowledge-agents/dataspace_roles_small.png)](/img/knowledge-agents/dataspace_roles.png)

-The Agents KIT is the basis for other, use-case specific Agent-enabled KITs, services and applications, such as the [Remaining Useful Life KIT](../../Behaviour%20Twin%20RuL%20Kit/Adoption%20View%20Remaining%20Useful%20Life%20Kit) and the [Health Indicator KIT](../../Behaviour%20Twin%20HI%20Kit/Adoption%20View%20Health%20Indicator%20Kit).
+The Agents KIT is the basis for other, use-case specific Agent-enabled KITs, services and applications, such as the [Behaviour Twin KIT](../../Behaviour%20Twin%20Kit/page_adoption-view).

 We distinguish between Dataspace Participants and other parties (who support the Dataspace Participants).